hanscappelle/optitrip-ev-android/README.md

 * Add a correction factor (%) of the best average speed to use vs the real speed average a trip was.
   So if there is a difference of value vs what people really had they could just adjust that way.
 * allow calculation of consumption numbers from coefficient (just 2 inputs needed)
-* create donation option on about screen
-* input validation with error message per field

 ## Version History